shaw1331/image_to_prompt/README.md

 ### Dataset
-- You can download the images and captions [here](https://www.kaggle.com/datasets/shaw1331/flickr30k).
 - Create a specific folder in ROOT path (for example 'images') for images.
 - Captions were split 70/30 into ```train_list.txt``` and ```val_list.txt```.